geoglows/training.geoglows.org/docs/retrospective.md

 ## Runoff Data and Flow Estimates

-The runoff data is created by using the runoff data from the **ECMWF ERA5 reanalysis dataset** as an input to the River Forecasting System.
+The runoff data is created by using the runoff data from the **ECMWF ERA5 reanalysis dataset** as an input to RFS.
 Then, a modification of Muskingum-Cunge routing is applied using a method called RAPID to route the water through the stream network, providing the flow estimates.

 The inputs to the model are derived from reanalysis meteorology data, including satellite and gauge-based measurements, which are assimilated to reconstruct the best possible historical precipitation, evaporation, and other hydrological variables.
 No river gauge data are assimilated during the routing step, ensuring a uniform model-driven approach.